Abstract

 isolation.
 Knowledge of social isolation would minimize risks to public safety

-because of high insecurity in external environments.
+to high insecurity in external environments.
 Isolated Systems implements

-ensures safety gates to other security system platforms.
+gates to other security system platforms.

 Non-Biological System Platforms would